Igorkowalski94/eslint-plugin-project-structure/documentation/project-structure-independent-modules.md

                 // All files from the types folder.
 All directories/nestings.
                 "types/**",

-                // All nested files in hooks folder except *.types.js ["hooks/**", "!hooks/**/*.types.ts"],
+                // All nested files in hooks folder except *.types.ts ["hooks/**", "!hooks/**/*.types.ts"],

+                // All nested files in the components folder except files in the helpers folders.
+                ["components/**", "!components/**/helpers/**"],

                 // All nested .js files in the helpers folder except index.js ["helpers/**/*.js", "!helpers/**/index.js"],